sybrew/the-seo-framework/readme.txt

 	* Resolved an issue where the floating title prefix (e.g., `Private: `) didn't trim when the site title was removed.
 	* When setting '0' as a password via quick-edit, WordPress actually doesn't consider it a valid password.
 So, TSF now won't reflect this via its quick-edit interface either.
 		* We already considered this behavior for the Classic and Block editor.
+	* An "Are you sure?" notice is now emitted when leaving the page without saving after the Primary Term is changed on Classic Editor.
 * **Note:** WordPress 6.0 is now required, from 5.9.
 This allowed us to drop legacy Gutenberg support.

 **For translators:**